Find Affordable College Courses

 78 Yearly Graduations

 Hunter College comes in at #7 on our list of the most popular colleges offering master's degrees in child development.
 Each year, around 24,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 78 people received their master's degree in child development from Hunter.
-About 92% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 78 people received their master's degree in child development from Hunter.
+Around 57% of these students were from an underrepresented racial-ethnic group, and 95% were women.

 #8